nightswimmer/OrderedList/README.md

     students->addElement(new Person("Jane", 32, 336));
     students->addElement(new Person("Ann", 24, 4235));

-Access the data that is ordered automatically
+Access the data that is ordered automatically.
 The following line would print all the names in order:

     for (int i=0; i<students->count(); i++)